6 Apps That Help You Stick to Your Goals

 Habit List (Free /Available for iPhone, other IOS devices).

 This app helps you track your “streaks” – how many times in a row you completed a habit.
 You can create flexible schedules for habits that are to be done on specific days or intervals (such as writing a blog post twice a week or hitting the gym every Tuesday and Thursday).
 Habit List will send you reminders to keep you on track.

 This app begins with the premise that goals are most easily achieved when we’re being held accountable by others.
-Using crowdsourced encouragement, Lift allows you to choose your goals and then select the type of coaching you require: advice, motivation, and/or prompting from the Lift community.
+Using crowdsourced encouragement, Coach.me allows you to choose your goals and then select the type of coaching you require: advice, motivation, and/or prompting from the Lift community.
 You can hire a coach, get props from other users and set up reminders to do tasks.

 StickK (Free / Available for iPhone, Android).

-If vision boards and pie charts aren’t enough to motivate you, perhaps you need the stickK approach.
+If vision boards and pie charts aren’t enough to motivate you, perhaps you need the StickK approach.
 This app, developed by Yale University economists, will cost you real money if you fail to reach your goal.
 A commitment contract binds you to a goal.
 Set your goal and the time frame you want to achieve it in, then state how much money you want to put on the line and where you want that money to go should you fail to reach your goal.
 Next, designate a referee to monitor your progress.
-This person acts as an independent third party who logs into the app to monitor your progress (you can also choose the honor systems and go it alone, without a referee).
+This person acts as an independent third party who logs into the app to monitor your progress (you can also choose the honor system and go it alone, without a referee).
 Need a little extra motivation?
-You can also choose to have a panel of other stickK supporters to be your cheering section and post motivational messages in your Commitment Journal – the place where you make daily entries on your progress.
+You can choose to have a panel of other StickK supporters to be your cheering section and post motivational messages in your Commitment Journal -- the place where you make daily entries on your progress.